How to speak Portuguese as if you were from Rio

 For those of you who followed my Portuguese mission, I was successful in convincing several Cariocas (residents of Rio de Janeiro) that I was one of them.
 This involved working on two parts of how I interacted with people; my body language/outward behaviour and my spoken Portuguese.

-In today’s post I am going to go into the technical details of what I did to improve the level of my already fluent Portuguese, but with a typical gringo accent, to the point where I could convince a local that I was one of them (talking for about 20-30 seconds until I slipped up), as long as I was focussed.
+In today's post I am going to go into the technical details of what I did to improve the level of my already fluent Portuguese, but with a typical gringo accent, to the point where I could convince a local that I was one of them (talking for about 20-30 seconds until I slipped up), as long as I was focused.

 Improving your Portuguese

-It goes into slang and informal usage and gives a lot of dialogue examples; it definitely focusses on Portuguese as it’s actually spoken, where most books will teach you the formal language.
+It goes into slang and informal usage and gives a lot of dialogue examples; it definitely focuses on Portuguese as it's actually spoken, where most books will teach you the formal language.
 I highly recommend it for someone who already has a pretty good grasp of Portuguese.

 If you've only learned Spanish, you need to be aware of the many differences between Portuguese and Spanish and work on your Portuguese grammar (components like the future subjunctive don't exist any more in other European languages for example), expand your vocabulary and practise a lot until you reach fluency or are at least speaking pretty well.

 Even without using books, in this article I'll presume that your Portuguese is already quite good if you aim to speak like a Carioca.

 Without a very good level of Portuguese, the mistakes you make will give you away.
 Cariocas themselves do not actually speak the formal Portuguese that nearly all courses teach you (why I liked the nontraditional book above), but the “mistakes” they make are very specific.
 They can be emulated, but ideally you would work “down” from a good level.